My mother, Gloria Murphy, had a heart attack Thursday night and died about 8 feet from where my father had a heart attack a decade ago.

 My brother left this comment with the picture above:

 My mother was a woman ahead of her times.
 She breastfed before it was a political statement, let alone a health statement.
-We ate healthy before there was health food movement – my colon should have the strength of Charles Atlas after all the Muesli I ate as a kid.
+We ate healthy before there was a health food movement – my colon should have the strength of Charles Atlas after all the Muesli I ate as a kid.
 She was a woman programmer before anyone ever heard of Silicon Valley.
 She was a woman of strong opinions who didn’t mind enforcing them, which sometimes led to friction and even some combustion now and then.
 I thought she was an elemental force of nature that would go on forever, or at least a lot longer.
 But she wasn’t – no one is.
 We are all frail creatures with our allotted spans.
 RIP mother, this world won’t be the same without you.

 Related Blog Posts